 Born at the foot of Cambodia’s most sacred mountain, Eau Kulen reflects the land from which it comes.
 Its natural mineral balance and its origin give birth to the exceptional character of its identity, its quality, and its unique taste.

 The original purity of Eau Kulen is naturally preserved from outside pollution.
 Coming from an underground origin which is captured at a depth of more than 100 meters, Eau Kulen draws its source from a recognized and protected site with a low density of population and agricultural activity.
-The mineralization of Eau Kulen is assured by a slow filtration of rainwater through several hundred meters of sandstone.
+The unique mineralization of Eau Kulen is ensured by a slow filtration of rainwater through several hundred meters of sandstone.

 The 40 hectares of protected area around the source (Eau Kulen’s land), as well as the reforestation program initiated in 2018 over several hundred hectares from the top to the foot of the Kulen mountains also reinforce the source against any form of external pollution.

 Eau Kulen natural mineral water has many advantages.
 Its balance of essential minerals contributes in particular to the proper functioning of the body's cells, its immunization, protein synthesis, muscle and bone building, as well as the fight against cell aging.
 In a country like Cambodia characterized by high temperatures, Eau Kulen also fulfills a vital objective: that of preventing the demineralization of the body.